The board of directors is responsible for setting the overall strategic direction of the Trust.

 For the past three years he has led Goodall, the largest division of the Trust, as well as Chairing the Camden Integrated Care Partnership and leading several systemwide programmes in North West and North Central London.

-Background and experience: Tom is a chartered Management Accountant, and has worked in various roles in NHS finance for the last 13 years, most recently being Site Chief Financial Officer at St Georges’s Hospital in Tooting.
+He is a chartered Management Accountant, and has worked in various roles in NHS finance for the last 13 years.
+Prior to joining CNWL, he was the Site Chief Financial Officer at St George’s Hospital in Tooting.
+He joined the NHS on the National Graduate Management Training Scheme and has worked in a number of organisations within London and the East of England including acute, specialist, and community providers.

 Appointed 2015